Skip to Main Content

 Create an Accessible Word Document

-The Accessibility Checker is a tool available in Microsoft products that highlights specific issues and how to fix them.
-The checker will identify:
+The Accessibility Assistant is a tool available in Microsoft products that highlights specific issues and how to fix them.
+The Word Accessibility Assistant will identify issues in the following categories:

 • Headings: ensure your headings are properly structured and have descriptive and unique names.
 See the Headings page for more information.